Call for Presentation Proposals

 - Family medicine coordinator best practices and innovations

-- Use of artificial intelligence in medical education
+- Use of artificial intelligence and other virtual tools in medical education

 - Making the business case for FM within your institution